 Daily acts of collective worship Our assemblies uphold the schools values of listen, engage and respect.
 Each week is ‘themed’ and covers key PSHE, SMSC and British Values topics.
 Each theme is followed up in tutor time with an individual, paired or group task to explore it further.
 Successes are celebrated through rewards assemblies half termly.

-PSHE and Tutor Time
+PSHE and Teaching and learning Time

 Tolerance of those of different faiths and beliefs is promoted in RE as students gain a greater understanding of religious diversity and practices for those religions represented in the UK.